justonia/UnityFSMCodeGenerator/README.md

 ## Status

-Alpha, but functional.

-Transitions, enter/exit callbacks, internal action callbacks, optional editor debug breakpoints when entereing states, and code generation by introspection into a PlayMaker FSM all working.
+Implemented:
+- Parsing of PlayMaker FSM into generated C# FSM.
+- States and state transitions.
+- Enter/exit callbacks.
+- Internal event actions.
+- Ignore event actions.
+- Runtime introspection and debug API.
+- Set FSM breakpoints via code and optionally via the PlayMaker GUI.

-Still needs much more documentation, unit tests, support for IgnoreEventAction, better error handling in the UI, potentially support for delegate arguments (maybe), and a bunch of other stuff.
+Still need a step-by-step tutorial, unit tests, better error reporting in the UI, potentially support for delegate arguments (maybe), and a bunch of other stuff (see Issues).

 **Note:** Right now the editor side of things is using the `CompilationPipeline` class added in Unity 2017.3.
 I will try and kludge together a fallback option for older versions of Unity.